 Population is a complex area.
-For me to arrive at my current point of understanding, took a number of light bulb moments over the years since 2013, with each realisation shattering some of my previous beliefs, and it often taking years to be ready to take the next step.
+To arrive at my current point of understanding, it took me a number of light bulb moments over the years since 2013, with many realisations shattering some of my previous beliefs, and sometimes taking years to be ready to take the next step.
 This page is a recap of my journey, and if you can move quickly from step to step, then you can absorb information faster than I can, but perhaps this information will inspire others on their own journey.

 This page is about a journey towards understanding population.
 The steps have been:

-- We are doomed: David Suzuki and The Petri Dish.
+- David Suzuki and The Petri Dish: We are doomed!

-- Growth is Slowing and ‘Births per Woman’ are falling: Some Hope?
+- Growth is Slowing and ‘Births per Woman’ are falling: There is Hope?

-- More Hope: Hans Rosling, Peak Child, and The Population Pipeline.
+- It is better than it looks: Hans Rosling, Peak Child, and The Population Pipeline.

-- The Last 250 Years Represents An Unprecedented Population Explosion.
+- Not Normal: The Last 250 Years Of An Unprecedented Population Explosion.

 - What Caused the Explosion?
 Could It Happen Again?

 - What Ended The Explosion?
-Solving The mystery of Falling Birth rates.
+The mystery of Falling Birth rates and the return to stability.

-1. We are doomed: David Suzuki and The Petri Dish.
+1. David Suzuki and The Petri Dish: We are doomed!

 Watching David Suzuki, it becomes clear that while economists insist that perpetual exponential growth is essential for a thriving economy, perpetual exponential growth is impossible in the natural world.

-It is easy to believe that greed will lead to our downfall, and perhaps it will, but it turns outs, despite continuing growth, the dire predictions of the 60s and 70s have not come true, because humans have dramatically reduced the rate of growth.
+It is easy to believe that greed will lead to our downfall, and perhaps it will, but it turns outs, despite continuing population growth, the dire predictions of the 60s and 70s have not come true, because somewhat unexpectedly, we humans have dramatically reduced the rate of growth, avoiding the 13 billion we would have already, had the peak growth rate continued.

-While I posted my original concern about population growth in 2014, I had already been researching and a few months of that page, I came to realise the picture is more complex than that described by David Suzuki, although understanding the principles he describes are still an important part of the journey.
+While I posted my original concern about population growth in 2014, I had already been researching and a few months after that page, I came to realise that although principles describe by David Suzuki are relevant and important part of the journey, the picture is more complex and these principles are just a starting step.

-Step 1 is: “population growth is out of control, we are doomed”!
+Step 1 is: “exponential population growth is out of control, we are doomed”!

-2. Growth is Slowing and ‘Births per Woman’ are falling: Some Hope?
+2. Growth is Slowing and ‘Births per Woman’ are falling: There is Hope?

-By 2015, I had learnt that exponential growth was no longer happening.
+By 2015, I had learnt that exponential growth was no longer the pattern playing out, as the exponent was decreasing.

-I posted “Population: Brace, the slow down has started!” in early 2015, and there were comments from people who strongly believed “we are all having too many children and will perish as a result”, that their beliefs were not about to be altered in a short time by new information.
+I posted “Population: Brace, the slow down has started!” in early 2015, and there were comments from people who strongly believed “this is wrong, we are all having too many children and will perish as a result”.
+Beliefs are powerful and it is hard to change beliefs in a short time by new information in response to new information.

 Too many children?
 If so, then of course population would still be growing.
 What is “too many children”?
 The best measure available is ‘births per woman’, also referred to as fertility rate, and rather than 2.0 being zero growth, complexity of measurement and other factors mean that around 2.3 population stability.